Theoretical gravity: Principles

 (in radians) between the direction of the gravitational field and the direction measured by a plumb line; the plumb line appears to point southwards on the northern hemisphere and northwards on the southern hemisphere. $\Omega\approx 7.29\times 10^{-5}$ rad/s is the diurnal angular speed of the Earth axis, and $R\approx 6370$ km the radius of the reference sphere, and $R\sin\varphi$ the distance of the point on the Earth crust to the Earth axis.

 For the mass attraction effect by itself, the gravitational acceleration at the equator is about 0.18% less than that at the poles due to being located farther from the mass center.
 When the rotational component is included (as above), the gravity at the equator is about 0.53% less than that at the poles, with gravity at the poles being unaffected by the rotation.
 So the rotational component of change due to latitude (0.35%) is about twice as significant as the mass attraction change due to latitude (0.18%), but both reduce strength of gravity at the equator as compared to gravity at the poles.

 Note that for satellites, orbits are decoupled from the rotation of the Earth so the orbital period is not necessarily one day, but also that errors can accumulate over multiple orbits so that accuracy is important.
 For such problems, the rotation of the Earth would be immaterial unless variations with longitude are modeled.
 Also, the variation in gravity with altitude becomes important, especially for highly elliptical orbits.

 The Earth Gravitational Model 1996 (EGM96) contains 130,676 coefficients that refine the model of the Earth's gravitational field.
 The most significant correction term is about two orders of magnitude more significant than the next largest term.
 That coefficient is referred to as the $J_2$ term, and accounts for the flattening of the poles, or the oblateness, of the Earth.
-(A shape elongated on its axis of symmetry, like an American football, would be called prolate.)
 A gravitational potential function can be written for the change in potential energy for a unit mass that is brought from infinity into proximity to the Earth.
 Taking partial derivatives of that function with respect to a coordinate system will then resolve the directional components of the gravitational acceleration vector, as a function of location.
 The component due to the Earth's rotation can then be included, if appropriate, based on a sidereal day relative to the stars (≈366.24 days/year) rather than on a solar day (≈365.24 days/year).
 That component is perpendicular to the axis of rotation rather than to the surface of the Earth.

 A similar model adjusted for the geometry and gravitational field for Mars can be found in publication NASA SP-8010.

 The barycentric gravitational acceleration at a point in space is given by: